Lamborghini Urus

-The Lamborghini Urus is a mid-size luxury crossover SUV manufactured by Italian automobile manufacturer Lamborghini.
-It was unveiled on 4 December 2017 and was put on the market for the 2018 model year.
-The name comes from the urus, the ancestor of modern domestic cattle, also known as the aurochs.
-After four years, Lamborghini hit a major milestone, producing 20,000 of these SUVs, making the Urus the company's best-selling model in the shortest time.
+The Lamborghini Urus is a high performance luxury SUV manufactured by Italian automobile manufacturer Lamborghini.
+It was introduced in December 2017 as a 2018 model year production vehicle.
+The Urus is the first Lamborghini SUV and five-door vehicle in the modern era (under the ownership of Volkswagen Group), and the second SUV in the brand's history after the LM002, which was produced between 1986 and 1993.

-Concept
+Built on the Volkswagen Group MLB Evo platform, the Urus shares many components with other Volkswagen Group luxury SUVs, such as the Audi Q7, Bentley Bentayga, Porsche Cayenne, and Volkswagen Touareg.
+With a top speed of 312 kph, the Urus SE is the fastest production SUV in the world.

+The model's nameplate derives from urus, the ancestor of modern domestic cattle, also known as the aurochs.
+The Latin word urus was used for 'wild ox' from the Gallic Wars on.

+Overview

+2012 concept

 The Lamborghini Urus concept was unveiled at the 2012 Beijing Auto Show on 23 April 2012.
 Later, the SUV was also shown at Pebble Beach in 2012.
-Powered by a 5.2 L V10 engine shared with the Gallardo, the engine generated a theoretical maximum power output of 600 PS and was accompanied with an all-wheel-drive system.
-The Urus was reported to have the lowest carbon emissions as compared to its stablemates (i.e. the Porsche Cayenne, Bentley Bentayga and the Audi Q7).
-The Urus was conceived as a perfect daily driver unlike the other offerings from the brand.
+Powered by a 5.2-litre V10 engine shared with the Gallardo, the engine generated a theoretical maximum power output of 600 PS and was accompanied with an all-wheel-drive system.
 The sharp-lined exterior design of the SUV takes heavy influence from the company's V12 flagship, the Aventador.
-The production version of the SUV was introduced in 2017 with major changes done to the exterior and featuring a different powertrain than that of the concept.